raza-altaf/IssueTrackerApp/README.md

 5. **Filtering and Searching:**
    - Use the provided buttons to show all issues, filter by criteria, or search for specific issues.

-## Contributing
+## Contribution

 Contributions are welcome!
-If you have ideas for improvements, feature requests, or bug reports, please open an issue or submit a pull request.
+If you find a bug or have an idea for an improvement, feel free to open an issue or submit a pull request.